narang99/narang99.github.io/_posts/2025-03-20-bazel-docker-run.md

 <img class="floating-right-picture" src="/assets/tired-duck.png">

 That's it!
-After a reasonably long blog [I'm tried ;_;], we have successfully implemented a basic version of `container_run_and_commit` for rules_oci.
+After a reasonably long blog,  we have successfully implemented a basic version of `container_run_and_commit` for rules_oci.
 Its not the most robust implementation out there, but it works!

 The code is good for basic use-cases and should be usable.
 I would still like to caution the user to only use this as a last resort.
 Also this rule can be very slow for big base docker images (load and save are costly operations).
 And its not hermetic :)